weaviate/weaviate-io/developers/weaviate/concepts/replication-architecture/consistency.md

 :::

 Async replication runs in the background.
 It uses a Merkle tree algorithm to monitor and compare the state of nodes within a cluster.
-If the algorithm identifies an inconsistency, it re-syncs the data on the inconsistent node.
+If the algorithm identifies an inconsistency, it resyncs the data on the inconsistent node.

 Repair-on-read works well with one or two isolated repairs.
 Async replication is effective in situations where there are many inconsistencies.
 For example, if an offline node misses a series of updates, async replication quickly restores consistency when the node returns to service.

 Async replication supplements the repair-on-read mechanism.
 If a node becomes inconsistent between sync checks, the repair-on-read mechanism catches the problem at read time.

-To activate async replication, set the `asyncEnabled` value to true in the [`replicationConfig` section of your collection definition](../../manage-data/collections.mdx#replication-settings).
+To activate async replication, set `asyncEnabled` to true in the [`replicationConfig` section of your collection definition](../../manage-data/collections.mdx#replication-settings).

 ## Related pages
 - [API References | GraphQL | Get | Consistency Levels](../../api/graphql/get.md#consistency-levels)